Oklahoma woman shoots, kills ex-boyfriend during break-in, police say - NewsBreak

 Detectives said the man broke into the home and attacked the woman following an earlier argument.

 “Our understanding is that they had been in an argument that evening.
 She was not expecting him.
 And when he did arrive and broke into the residence through the window, she was alarmed and that’s when he had begun physically attacking her and yelling at her,” said John Brown, Deputy Chief for the Yukon Police Department.
-“He was physically attacking her with his hands and had thrown her to the ground a couple of times.”Columbus Police investigating shooting on Trask Drive
+“He was physically attacking her with his hands and had thrown her to the ground a couple of times.”OKCPS: Mask mandate ends March 1

 The woman was able to get a handgun and then shot him in the stomach, police said.